 When the shrine opened to the public in early 2013, they widened the once narrow alleyway and put up signs.
 Surrounded by a cluster of colorful buildings, it offers a peaceful getaway from the busy city.

-The shrine itself is relatively small, but charming with Chinese Lanterns that softly illuminates the interior and the smoke from burning candles.
+The shrine itself is relatively small, but charming with Chinese Lanterns that softly illuminate the interior and the smoke from burning candles.
 Make sure to look up and see the murals depicting the deities covering the ceiling.
 Sadly they do not allow photography inside the shrine.

 During the Chinese New Year and the yearly Vegetarian Festival, the otherwise peaceful shrine transforms into a veritable firecracker launch center, and the sound can be heard from blocks away.